Sinio-Manoka/tsunami_lab/doc/sphinx/input/BathymetryandBoundaryConditions.rst

       virtual t_real const * getBathymetry() = 0;

-   3. Lastly, but not least, let's add it to the ``WavePropagation1d.cpp`` file:
+   3. At last, let us add it to the ``WavePropagation1d.cpp`` file:

-         3.1. first lets allocate memory for the Bathymetry cells and init it to zero :
+         3.1.
+You have to allocate the memory for the bathymetry cells and init it to zero :

             .. code-block:: cpp

               tsunami_lab::patches::WavePropagation1d::WavePropagation1d( t_idx i_nCells,bool i_choice ) {
                   m_choice = i_choice;
                   m_nCells = i_nCells;